Milan

 Four Seasons Hotel Milano

-The Milanese Four Seasons occupies a 15th-century convent in the heart of the Quadrilatère de la mode, between Franciscan cloister and contemporary suites.
+The Milanese Four Seasons occupies a 15th-century convent at the heart of the Quadrilatère de la mode, between Franciscan cloister and contemporary suites.

-The Four Seasons Hotel Milano occupies a 1470 monastery a stone’s throw from the via Montenapoleone, and we quickly see why the fashion crowd checks in here during Fashion Weeks.
-Rooms overlook the cloister or inner courtyard, restored frescoes on the ceiling, Carrara marble in the bathrooms, Minotti furniture.
-The spa occupies the former monastic cells, pool under glass roof in what was the refectory.
-La Veranda serves revisited Lombard cuisine, terrace under wisteria from April.
-Service remains impeccable, discreet, attuned to the demands of international clientele.
-From 1 930 € per night, rate that climbs quickly during trade shows.
-We recommend for the location and the history of the place ✨
+The Four Seasons Hotel Milano occupies a 1470 monastery a stone’s throw from via Montenapoleone, and we quickly understand why the fashion crowd checks in here during Fashion Weeks.
+The rooms overlook the cloister or inner courtyard, restored frescoes on the ceiling, Carrara marble in the bathrooms, Minotti furniture.
+The spa occupies the former monastic cells, pool under a glass roof in what was the refectory.
+The Veranda serves revisited Lombard cuisine, terrace under wisteria from April.
+The service remains impeccable, discreet, honed to the demands of the international clientele.
+From 1 930 € per night, a rate that climbs quickly during trade shows.
+We recommend it for the location and the history of the place ✨

 What makes this hotel unique

-• 15th-century Franciscan cloister listed as historic monument
+• 15th-century Franciscan cloister listed as a historic monument

 • 18-metre indoor pool under original glass roof